thingsboard/thingsboard.github.io/docs/samples/nodemcu/temperature.md

 ## Programming the NodeMCU device

 We need to download and build firmware with Lua interpreter for NodeMCU.
-This process is described in [official documentation](https://nodemcu.readthedocs.io/en/master/en/build/) and there are multiple way to do this.
+This process is described in [official documentation](https://nodemcu.readthedocs.io/en/master/en/build/) and there are multiple ways to do this.
 You can use [cloud build service](http://nodemcu-build.com/) for this purpose, however, we will use [Docker Image](https://hub.docker.com/r/marcelstoer/nodemcu-build/).

 ### Firmware download

-Use following commands to clone official github repository for NodeMCU firmware.
+Use the following commands to clone the official GitHub repository for NodeMCU firmware.

 ```bash
 $ mkdir -p ~/samples/nodemcu